Jacquard machine: Electronic Jacquard machines

-It is recorded that in 1855, a Frenchman adapted the Jacquard mechanism to a system by which it could be worked by electro-magnets.
+In 1855, a Frenchman adapted the Jacquard mechanism to a system by which it could be worked by electro-magnets.
 There was significant interest, but trials were not successful, and the development was soon forgotten.

 Bonas Textile Machinery NV launched the first successful electronic Jacquard at ITMA Milan in 1983.
 Although the machines were initially small, modern technology has allowed Jacquard machine capacity to increase significantly, and single end warp control can extend to more than 10,000 warp ends.
-That avoids the need for repeats and symmetrical designs and allows almost infinite versatility.
-The computer-controlled machines significantly reduce the down time associated with changing punched paper designs, thus allowing smaller batch sizes.
-However, electronic Jacquards are costly and may not be required in a factory weaving large batch sizes, and smaller designs.
-The larger machines allowing single end warp control are very expensive, and can only be justified where great versatility is required, or very specialized design requirements need to be met.
-For example, they are an ideal tool to increase the ability and stretch the versatility of the niche linen Jacquard weavers who remain active in Europe and the West, while most of the large batch commodity weaving has moved to low cost areas.
+This eliminates the need for repeats and symmetrical designs and invites almost infinite versatility.
+The computer-controlled machines significantly reduce the down time associated with changing punchcards, thereby allowing smaller batch sizes.
+However, electronic Jacquards are costly and may not be necessary in a factory weaving large batch sizes and smaller designs.
+Larger machines accommodating single-end warp control are very expensive and can only be justified when great versatility or very specialized designs are required.
+For example, they are an ideal tool to increase the ability and versatility of niche linen Jacquard weavers who remain active in Europe and the West, while most large batch commodity weaving has moved to low-cost production.

 Linen products associated with Jacquard weaving are linen damask napery, Jacquard apparel fabrics and damask bed linen.
 Jacquard weaving uses all sorts of fibers and blends of fibers, and it is used in the production of fabrics for many end uses.
 Jacquard weaving can also be used to create fabrics that have a Matelassé or a brocade pattern.
-Research is under way to develop layered and shaped items as reinforcing components for structures made from composite materials.